Posted by Chandu Ketkar on October 20, 2014

 Now we know that the last ciphertext block, when decrypted, will yield the padding block (whose last byte has a value of 15).
 We could now exploit this fact as follows:

 Although the POODLE attack is easier to launch than the BEAST attack (against SSL 3.0), it is not as serious as say, the Heartbleed attack.
 The reason it is less severe is because it only works against the SSL 3.0 protocol allowing an attacker to decrypt sensitive HTTP header data such as the session IDs stored in HTTP cookies.
 SSL 3.0 is by now largely superseded by TLS 1.x versions of the protocol.
 However, due to legacy reasons (support for IE-6 being one of the primary reasons), many web servers still support the SSL 3.0 protocol.
 The same is the case for many browsers; most browsers today support SSL 3.0 protocol.

 As already stated, there is no reasonable workaround for this issue.
 The only mitigation is to not use the SSL 3.0 protocol.
 There are three methods of achieving this:

-A commonly asked question is – if this attack is against the CBC mode of encryption can this be resolved if we were to use RC4 instead of AES in our cipher suite?
-The simple answer is – RC4 has since been proven to be much less secure in SSL/TLS than previously known and it’s generally not recommended to use it.
-For example, BEAST is nowadays mitigated on the client-side by record splitting, it has been suggested that POODLE could be mitigated in a similar way, but it’s better just to drop support of SSLv3 when you’re making changes anyway.
+A commonly asked question is, if this attack is against the CBC mode of encryption, can this be resolved if we were to use RC4 instead of AES in our cipher suite?
+The simple answer is that RC4 has since been proven to be much less secure in SSL/TLS than previously known, and it’s generally not recommended to use it.
+For example, BEAST is nowadays mitigated on the client side by record splitting.
+It has been suggested that POODLE could be mitigated in a similar way, but it’s better just to drop support of SSLv3 when you’re making changes anyway.